mohit0908/Competitions/Mask_RCNN/Readme.txt

 Trained weights can be downloaded from here:
 	https://drive.google.com/open?id=14GfCZEFv5jlu9WDwmOAOHJFWEIAyFNtA

-	Model was trained for 25 epochs.
-So weights file would contain 4 GB worth of weights.
-Download accordingly
+	Model was trained for 20 epochs.